otrv4/otrv4/otrv4.md

 ```

-SIG refers to the `OTR version 3 DSA Signature` with the structure.
-Refer to
+SIG refers to the `OTR version 3 DSA Signature`.
+Refer to 'DSA signature' on
-'DSA signature' on OTRv3 for more information:
+OTRv3 for more information:

 ```
 DSA signature (SIG):